-If you are looking for heritage with your pellet grill/smoker which are actually made in the USA you should be considering a Cookshack pellet grill/smoker.
+If you are looking for heritage with your pellet grill/smoker which is actually made in the USA you should be considering a Cookshack pellet grill/smoker.
 Cookshack has been producing electric smokers since the early 1960s.
-However, its their partnership with Ed Maurin, better known in the BBQ world as ‘Fast Eddy’ who helped to develop the company’s wood pellet grills/smokers.
+However, its their partnership with Ed Maurin, better known in the BBQ world as ‘Fast Eddy’, who helped to develop the company’s wood pellet grills/smokers.
 While Traeger was the first to market with pellet grills/smokers in the 1980s, Fast Eddy in the mid 90’s also realised the huge potential that wood pellets offered to make cooking/smoking with wood easier than ever before.
-Today the Cookshack/Fast Eddy wood pellet grill/smokers are some of the most affordable stainless steel grills you can currently buy.

 Introduction To Cookshack/Fast Eddy Wood Pellet Grills/Smokers

 All Cookshack products are engineered and made in the USA at their production facility in Ponca City, Oklahoma.

 As I stated above, the development of wood pellet grills/smokers at Cookshack is in collaboration with Fast Eddy.

 Therefore, all pellet grills/smokers produced by Cookshack since 2003 bear the name of Fast Eddy.
 Fast Eddy has been participating in BBQ competitions since 1986,

 However, today he apparently spends most of his time in the Cookshack R&D department and teaching his students his honed BBQ techniques and recipes.

 Cookshack produces both residential and commercial units.
 However, with this post, I’m going to focus on their residential units, namely the wood pellet grills/smokers the PG500, PG1000 and the vertical pellet smoker the FEC100.